Silverfang180/Learning_Python/README.md

   - Variance
   - Standard Deviation
   - Range

+## Topic Covered(Day 5)
+- We perform Data Analysis in given dataset
 ## Goal
 - To learn Python step by step and build a strong foundation through practice.